LuigiEnzoFerrari/minishell/infos.md

     export should be able to persist even in process child, but atribution without export not should env be in the env list

     export are organized by alphabetic ordem

+	you can export already settled variables, like zz=zz ; export zz